Breastfeeding the Premature: Part 1

 Part 1: premature babies need to be in incubators?

 This is simply not true in most cases.
 Premature babies (and full-term babies) in Kangaroo Mother Care (skin to skin contact for much of the day) are happier and stabilize sooner after birth.
 And they are more stable even after the first hours after birth.
-They are generally more stable from the point of view of heart rate, respiratory rate, blood pressure, blood sugar than babies in incubators.
+They are generally more stable from the point of view of cardiovascular stability, gas exchange, blood pressure, blood sugar than babies in incubators.
 Premature babies in KMC (Kangaroo Mother Care) are less likely to stop breathing for prolonged periods of time (more than 20 seconds is considered prolonged) or develop bradycardias (slow heart rate) when in skin to skin contact with the parents.
 They maintain their skin temperature better as well.
 Furthermore, studies show that skin-to-skin care of mothers with their babies during venipuncture (blood letting) had a pain-relieving effect.
 And, very importantly, they are more likely to begin breastfeeding earlier to leave hospital breastfeeding and exclusively and when the mother and baby have been in Kangaroo Mother Care.
+And on top of all this, there is no evidence that breastfeeding requires more energy that bottle feeding, unlike what so many NICU staff believe.

 Although this information has been readily available and published in peer-reviewed medical journals since the early 1980s at least, it seems that in most NICUs around the world, Kangaroo Mother Care is simply not done.

 Here are just a few of the many articles showing the positive results of Kangaroo Mother Care for premature babies.
 More studies, but a complete list could go to hundreds of studies that are available in the scientific literature.

 Föhe K, Kropf S, Avenarius S. Skin-to-Skin Contact Improves Gas Exchange in Premature Infants.
 Journal of Perinatology 2000;5:311315.